jackson15j/cv/craig_astill_cv.md

 ### Team Lead: Yet to be released Cloud Project (March 2017 - May 2018)

-* Architect & Team Lead for a Cisco cloud-based Gateway Service based on Java 8 Spring Boot.
+* Architect & Team Lead for a Cisco cloud-based Gateway Service based on Java 8 [Spring Boot], to Consume both internal and multiple 3rd Party API's and provide a singular User API.
-* Spring Boot Application was deployed both to an internal Cisco cloud and to a Google Kubernetes Cluster.
+* [Spring Boot] Application was deployed both to an internal Cisco cloud and to a Google Kubernetes Cluster.
 * Managed senior developers & mentored the intern to develop features that aligned with the architecture.
 * Filtered feature requests from the CTO office and Cloud Architecture